GuodongYang95/IT-Team-Project/Personal_Log/Ken/Ken_log.md

 2. Try to add Controller and Listener
    Chanllenges: how to actually use it to wait user's input, and then call method.

+# 01/25/2020 04:00 AM --Junhao HUang
+1. fixed some bug in Model Part. can select the category correctly
+2. gennerate the controller.
+3. the CML mode is now can run, but still some bugs: the card cannot show correctly at each round
+4. log function need to be added
+5. database connection to be added.

+# 01/25/2020 2:33 PM --Junhao Huang

+## fixed bug:
+      1. accidently select and reset active player at the same time:    Model_RoundManager line:128

+          fixed: it is commented. (deleted)

+      2. accidently pick the card again when select category: Class:    Model_Player line:149

+          fixed: it is commented (deleted)

+      3. did't reset winPlayerList after active player select the category

+            fixed at : Model_RoundManager line:90

+      4. the game will throw error when user is out

+            fixed at: Model_RoundManager line:190~203
+## Add function
+      Player now can end game at each time
+      Add at :   Model_GameManager line 40~65

+## needed:
+      1. log function need to be added
+      2. database connection to be added.